featbit/featbit/README.md

 ### Rewards

 We are looking into the possibility of incentivizing and rewarding contributors through Web3 technology. [tea.xyz](https://tea.xyz) is in the scope of our study.
-We hope you can recommend more related content via Slack or Discord.
+We hope you can recommend more related content via Slack.

 ## License